As more people shift to organically grown food, It is time you understood what organic farming is, and why it is the better option.

 Another technique is to cover cropping such that the weeds have no place to grow.
 The various weed management practices see to it that the organic materials in the weed plants are recycled within the farm ecosystem.

 To control pests, predatory insects can be introduced and encouraged.
 These are insects that will not harm the crop of interest but will predate on pests.
 They are given habitat in the form of a hedgerow beetle bank or shelterbelt.
-Many farmers use sanitation to remove pest habitat where they are not needed, provide companion crops to the main crop, and apply minimum tillage to create false seedbeds.
+Many farmers use sanitation to remove pest habitats where they are not needed, provide companion crops to the main crop, and apply minimum tillage to create false seedbeds.

 Crop rotation is another technique used as it interrupts pest reproduction cycles.
 One can plant pest-repellent plants that will divert or discourage pests.
 Insect trapping has also been used quite effectively to control insect pests.
 Biologic pesticides are used to some extent if they are derived naturally and do not contain any synthetic chemical compounds